rikkeaas/strangevis-moviemaker/README.md

 #### Multithreaded Volume Loading

 To avoid making the application not responding while a new volume is being loaded, we have implemented multithreading for loading on another thread.
-When the volume loading has completed without errors, it sends a `signal` to redraw the histogram and update the keyframes being show in the `Keyframe Handler`.
+When the volume loading has completed without errors, it sends a <kbd>signal</kbd> to redraw the histogram and update the keyframes being show in the `Keyframe Handler`.
 This makes the user experience more seamless, without interrupting the workflow when loading large datasets.

 ## Project Planning